keewenaw/Ethereum-Wallet-Cracker/README.md

 # Project TODOs
 *	Add more comprehensive permutations
-> main(), tempLine > maxByteLength - do every maxByteLength-length permutation of tempLine
+  * main(), tempLine > maxByteLength - do every maxByteLength-length permutation of tempLine

-> main(), maxByteLength else - do every permutation of padding (1L-255R, 2L-254R, 3L-253R, etc)
+  * main(), maxByteLength else - do every permutation of padding (1L-255R, 2L-254R, 3L-253R, etc)
-* Better error handling for web3 calls
 *	Check for any ERC tokens, not just Ether specifically
 * Check if this address ever had coins in it and if they were previously moved
 *	Generate mnemonic phrases for secondary fuzzing - https://github.com/de-centralized-systems/python-bip39/